 1 bed s/c apartment in Llanmadoc.
 Sleeps two.
 Walk 1 min to shop, 7 mins to pub, rural lane 10-15 min to beach.
 Parking to door.
 Sky/BT Sports, SF WIFI.
 3+ dogs welcomed.
 Short stays welcome.
 Perfect for walkers.
 Perfect location and peaceful.

 WTB 4* Award winning, newly converted stone barn set in the spectacular Cheriton Conservation Area.
 One double plus sofa bed in the lounge.
 Pub, beaches and shop close by.
 WiFi, bed linen, towels & full c/h included.
 Short lets available.
 Sorry, no smoking /pets.

-2 bedroom cottage in the heart of the village, recently renovated to a high standard.
+2 bedroom cottage in the heart of the village, renovated to a high standard.
 Panoramic sea, estuary & hill views.
 10 minute walk to beach.
 Pets by arrgt.
 No smoking.
 All bedding & towels provided.
-Full C/H & wood burning stove.
+Full C/H & wood burning stove for winter.
 BBQ & garden furniture.
 Wi-Fi.